 The Immersed in Christ plan includes enough programs to engage a parish or group for six weeks or up to six years and more.

-David was born in Dallas, Texas, ordained a Jesuit priest in Lyon, France, and spent three years as a bush pastor in Chad (Africa).
+David Knight was born in Dallas, Texas, ordained a Jesuit priest in Lyon, France, and spent three years as a bush pastor in Chad (Africa).
 He then earned his doctorate in theology at Catholic University, Washington, D.C., and after serving as acting rector of the Jesuit novitiate in Grand Coteau, Louisiana, was made pastor of two parishes there — one black, one white — with the mission of integrating them.
 (This story is written up in Tanner Colby’s book Some of My Best Friends Are Black, Viking/Penguin, 2012).
-He was then made spiritual director for the Jesuit community of Loyola University in New Orleans.
-In 1973 he went to Memphis to help found a religious order of nuns, which did not succeed.
+He then served as the spiritual director for the Jesuit community of Loyola University in New Orleans.
+In 1973, he went to Memphis Tennessee to help found a religious order of nuns, which did not succeed.
 But while he was engaged in this, a new provincial suggested he join the diocese of Memphis, into which he was incardinated in 1980.

-As of 2016, he has published thirty-nine books, plus several booklets and manuals, and over fifty articles in twenty-nine different periodicals.
-His latest books are: A Fresh Look at Confession, Nuts and Bolts of Daily Spirituality, and A Fresh Look at the Mass (Twenty-third Publications, 2013-2015).
+As of 2021, he had published more than 40 books, plus numerous booklets and manuals, and over fifty articles in thirty different periodicals.
+Some of his later books include those published by Twenty-third Publications: The Way of the Spirit: Using the Gifts, Showing the Fruits (2021); A Fresh Look at Confession, Nuts and Bolts of Daily Spirituality, and A Fresh Look at the Mass.

 Links to videos of David can be found here.